section-engineering-education/engineering-education/articles/web-application-architectures-101/index.md

     alt: web app

 ---
 Websites are everywhere.
-It is important for developers to understand how they work, and how various internal components of a website interact with each other.
+It is important for developers to understand how they work, and how various internal components of a website interact with one another.
 Let us look at how web applications are structured and some of the most used web application architectures.
 <!--more-->
 ### Table of Contents
 - [Componenets of a Web Application](#components-of-a-web-application)